Download the report [1MB]

 A magistrate must endorse a warrant for arrest, except when police are unable to obtain an endorsement in time to prevent the flight of a suspect or when a suspect is apprehended in the act of committing a crime.
 After an arrest, police may detain a suspect for a maximum of 48 hours for investigation before bringing the suspect before a magistrate or sharia judge.
 Secular and sharia law enforcement agencies respected and upheld this right.
 Police stations maintained a policy of no access to detained individuals during the 48-hour investigative period, including by attorneys.
 Authorities may hold detainees beyond the initial 48 hours with a magistrate’s or sharia judge’s approval.

 Authorities reportedly informed detainees promptly of the charges against them.
 Authorities made information on detainees public after the 48-hour investigative period.
-Police may deny visitor access after the 48-hour investigative period in exceptional cases, such as probable cause to suspect witness tampering.
+Subject to court order, police may deny visitor access after the 48-hour investigative period in exceptional cases, such as probable cause to suspect witness tampering.

 The law allows for bail at the discretion of the judge overseeing the case.
 There is no provision to afford pro bono legal counsel to poor defendants, except in capital offenses.
-In noncapital cases, indigent defendants may act as their own lawyers.
-Some civil society organizations provided pro bono legal service to indigent defendants in noncapital cases before secular courts.
-There were no reports of suspects being held incommunicado or without access to an attorney after the initial 48-hour investigative period.
+In noncapital cases, indigent defendants may have to act as their own lawyers.
+Some NGOs provided pro bono legal service to indigent defendants in noncapital cases before secular courts.
+There were no reports of suspects being held incommunicado or without access to an attorney after the initial 48-hour investigative period, except in Internal Security Act cases (see below).

 Authorities may detain persons without a hearing in cases of detention or arrest under the Internal Security Act, which permits the government to detain suspects without trial for renewable two-year periods.
 In these cases, the government convenes an independent advisory board consisting of senior security and judicial officials to review individual detentions and report to the minister of home affairs.
 The minister is required to notify detainees in writing of the grounds for their detention and of relevant allegations of fact.
 The advisory board must review individual detentions annually.

 Sharia law operates in parallel with the country’s common law-based courts.
-In cases involving offenses covered by both the SPC and secular law–such as murder, rape, and theft–an “assessment committee” including a secular law prosecutor, a sharia prosecutor, a regular police officer, and a religious enforcement officer determines whether the secular or sharia court system should try the case.
+In cases involving offenses covered by both the SPC and secular law – such as murder, rape, and theft – an “assessment committee” including a secular law prosecutor, a sharia prosecutor, a regular police officer, and a religious enforcement officer determines whether the secular or sharia court system should try the case.
+The committee’s deliberations and the grounds for its decisions are not made public.
 If a dispute arises, the attorney general acts as final arbiter.

 E. DENIAL OF FAIR PUBLIC TRIAL

 The law does not provide specifically for an independent judiciary, and both the secular and sharia courts fall administratively under the Prime Minister’s Office, run by the sultan as prime minister and the crown prince as senior minister.
-The government generally respects judicial independence, however, and there were no known instances of government interference with the judiciary.
+The government generally respected judicial independence, however, and there were no known instances of government interference with the judiciary.
 In both judicial systems, the sultan appoints all higher-court judges, who serve at his pleasure.
-Deliberations by the assessment committee of secular and sharia officials convened to determine whether specific cases would proceed through secular or sharia court were not public, nor did the government make public the grounds for the committee’s decisions.

 Defendants in criminal proceedings are presumed innocent and have the right to be informed promptly and in detail of the charges.
 Trials are public and conducted by a judge or panel of judges.
 Defendants have the right to be present at their trials, although the law does allow for trial in absentia, and to counsel of their choice.
 There were no reports of defendants who were not allowed adequate time or facilities to prepare their defense.
-Defendants had access to an interpreter (if needed) free of charge and have the right to confront accusers, to cross-examine and call witnesses, to present evidence, to not testify or confess guilt, and to appeal.
-Lawyers have access to the accused, although not during the initial 48-hour investigatory period unless the investigation is concluded and charges are filed.
+Defendants had access to an interpreter free of charge and have the right to confront accusers, to cross-examine and call witnesses, to present evidence, to not testify or confess guilt, and to appeal.
+Lawyers have access to the accused after the initial 48-hour investigatory period unless the investigation is concluded and charges are filed earlier.

 In general, defendants in sharia proceedings have the same rights as defendants in criminal cases under secular law.

 While sharia courts have long had jurisdiction in certain civil matters when at least one party is Muslim, many SPC elements apply to all persons in the country, regardless of nationality or religion; some sections of the law have specific applicability to Muslims.
-In October the sharia court prosecuted its first case involving a non-Muslim citizen who was sentenced to four months’ imprisonment for theft.
+Legal sources reported the sharia courts continued to prosecute criminal, divorce and probate cases until August 7 when the country locked down to contain a second wave of COVID-19.
+Prior to the COVID-19 pandemic, local press was reporting on cases heard in the sharia and civil courts, but coverage of sharia court hearings has ceased.

 There were no reports of political prisoners or detainees.